mathieucarbou/YaSolR/docs/pro.md

 ### Zero-cross Detection modules

-I sometimes order batches of Zero-cross Detection modules from PCbWay for my testing and I have spare ones to resell at cost price.
+I sometimes order batches of Zero-cross Detection modules from PCBWay for my testing and I have spare ones to resell at cost price.
 If you are interested, please contact me.

 Here are the availabilities below: